CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    **Note**: The numbers on the images will vary according to time, So you might wont see same numbers.

-3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscriptions/s
+3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscription

 4. Notice the number of **unhealthy resources**, The unhealthy resources are the resources with actionable recommendations based on the selected filter.